Web Fonts Cheat Sheet: Free Google Fonts Alternatives to Futura and the Like

 Libre Baskerville as a Free Replacement for Baskerville

 Monotype Baskerville was designed by John Baskerville.
 It includes 12 styles along with package family options.
-Libre Baskerville is one among the Google fonts collection that closely resembles the premium typeface.
+Libre Baskerville is a Google font similar to Baskerville.
 It’s a web font intended for use in body text.

 Proxima Nova and Its Alternative Google Font Montserrat

 Proxima Nova is a premium typeface created by Mark Simonson in 2005.
 It is supposed to bring closer together such fonts as Akzidenz Grotesk and Futura.
-You can replace Proxima Nova with a similar Google font — Montserrat.
+One of the Proxima Nova alternative Google fonts is Montserrat.
 Julieta Ulanovsky designed this family to ‘rescue the beauty of urban typography that emerged in the first half of the twentieth century.’

 Lusitana — a Google Font Similar to Adobe Caslon